saltyrtc/saltyrtc-meta/Task-WebRTC.md

 The message itself and the client's behaviour is described in the [SaltyRTC protocol specification](./Protocol.md#close-message).
-Once the signalling channel has been handed over to a wrapped data channel, sent and received 'close' messages SHALL trigger closing the underlying data channel used for signalling.
+Once the signalling channel has been handed over to a secure data channel, sent and received 'close' messages SHALL trigger closing the underlying data channel used for signalling.
 The user application MAY continue using the `RTCPeerConnection` instance and its data channels.
-However, wrapped data channels MAY or MAY NOT be available once the signalling's data channel has been closed, depending on the flexibility of the client's implementation.
+However, secure data channels MAY or MAY NOT be available once the signalling's data channel has been closed, depending on the flexibility of the client's implementation.